NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Emu Cluster in the Cloud - user guide--DOCID96.md

 Due to technical constraints and security policies, we are unable to replicate everything in a traditional HPC cluster (such as Tizard) on the cloud.
 However, we aim to provide, as much as possible, a seamless experience for users in switching from a traditional HPC cluster to the cluster-in-the-cloud approach.

 * Users employ the same eRSA account to log into Emu and the home directory on Emu will be the same as on Tizard.
 However, the '/data' storage is not automatically available.
 Email the [eRSA service desk][ServiceDesk] and it may be arranged for the '/data' disk to be made available through Emu.
-Otherwise, data can be [transferred using **scp** or **sftp**](#app1) between '/data' and the cloud.
+Otherwise, data can be [transferred using **sftp**](#app1) between '/data' and the cloud.
 * The worker nodes in Emu are dynamic, which means they will be launched when there are pending jobs, and shut down when nodes are idle.
 Users may see a different number of worker nodes at different times when they check the status of the cluster.
-* Currently there is no wall-time restriction in Emu.
+* There is no wall-time restriction when running jobs with Emu when using your private project allocation.
 * In the cloud, there is 4G memory allocated per core.
 So, if someone requests one core and 8GB memory for a job, it will be a waste.
 For such jobs it is recommended to run on the Tizard CPU cluster or big memory nodes.
 On Emu, users don't need to put the memory requirement in the job description file as the core/memory ratio is set by default.
 * The same set of applications are available as for Tizard, however licensed software may not be functional in the cloud.
 Please contact our [Service Desk][ServiceDesk] if you need to run licensed software.